ppgcourseUB/ppgcourse2023/PopGenomicsAdaptation.SebastianERamosOnsins/README.md

 echo >> ./run_slim_conditions.sh

 ```
-slurm parameters, and next the conditions for simulations:
+These are slurm parameters, and next the conditions for simulations:

 ```
 #fixed paraneters